tagtree/expert-es6/lessons/Class inheritance/background.md

 		}
 	}

 To model a class based on this one, we extend it using the extends keyword.
 As you'll notice, with the right condition the `kick` function calls the `super` function.
 This is very important.
 The super keyword allows you to call the corresponding function on the class you are extending.
-This can be for instance the constructor function or any other function defined on the base class ´Ball´.
+This can be for instance the constructor function or any other method defined on the base class ´Ball´.

 ####Introducing extends
 	class RugbyBall extends Ball{